jackytsheng/backend-student-demo/README.md

 Open [Postman](https://www.postman.com/).
 Then Import the `Students_Collection.json` .

-Or Check out the documentation for Postman interaction with this project [here](https://documenter.getpostman.com/view/9118370/SztJzPVj)
+Or Check out the [Postman documentation for this project.](https://documenter.getpostman.com/view/9118370/SztJzPVj)

 ## How to check H2 In memory DataBase?